kapawlak/128A_Remote/lab4-RC/lab4.md

 :::

 ::: Question
-How is the discharge process qualitatively different compared to that for the setup in 3.1?
+How is the discharge process qualitatively different compared to that for the setup in Exercise 1?
 :::
 :::